duckbrain/ldss/README.md

-# LDS Scriptures
+# Lucky Duck Scripture Software

 ![](data/web/static/favicon.ico)

 [![GoDoc](https://godoc.org/github.com/duckbrain/ldss?status.svg)](https://godoc.org/github.com/duckbrain/ldss)

-ldss is a set of tools for downloading, parsing, and reading the Gospel Library content from [The Church of Jesus Christ of Latter-day Saints](http://lds.org).
+ldss is a set of tools for downloading, parsing, and reading the Gospel Library content from [The Church of Jesus Christ of Latter-day Saints](https://churchofjesuschrist.org/).

 My goal would be to eventually have many ways to access the richest scripture content in as many places as possible, but for now, it mainly provides a web server.